What is the Scope of Performance Management?

 Performance management is an evolving, continuous cycle that guarantees employees are effectively working toward company targets.
 Unlike the outdated notion of performance reviews as a once-a-year event, modern performance management is an integrated and continuous approach.

-This process includes defining precise goals, tracking advancements, offering consistent input, and implementing adjustments to maximize efficiency.
-For example, a company that implements a structured performance management system with weekly check-ins and targeted development plans often sees increased employee engagement and productivity.
+This process includes defining precise goals, tracking progress, providing consistent feedback, and implementing adjustments to maximize efficiency.
+To illustrate, when a company has a well-organized performance management system with weekly check-ins and specific development plans, employee engagement and productivity regularly increase.

 - Training and Development: Identifying competency gaps helps organizations plan skill development programs.